 The incentive will be available to all 'eligible employers' (CLAUSE 3) that have one or more 'qualifying employees' (CLAUSE 6).
 The amount of the incentive must be calculated in terms of CLAUSE 7.
-Employers will be able to utilise the incentive by reducing the employees' tax payable in that month by the incentive amount (SCHEDULE 1).
-However, the incentive ceases on 1 January 2017 and any employer with an unused incentive amount on 1 January 2017 will forfeit the amount - refer to CLAUSE 10.
+Employers will be able to utilise the incentive by reducing the employees' tax payable in that month by the incentive amount (an amendment to the Fourth Schedule of the Income Tax Act is contained in the SCHEDULE) or by receiving payment of a reimbursement amount (CLAUSE 10).
+The incentive ceases on 1 January 2017 and any employer with an unused incentive amount on 1 January 2017 will forfeit the amount - refer to CLAUSE 12.

-Example 1 (basic example of set-off mechanism)
+Example (basic example of set-off mechanism)